likelet/VSOLassoBag/docs/contents/installation.rst

    "X_236",14,0.0047,0.0609
    "X_142",13,0.0113,0.1202

-(only showing the header and the first 20 rows; results rounded to 4 decimal digits; has been sorted according to the **Frequency** in a decreasing order)
+(only showing the header and the first 20 rows; results rounded to 4 decimal digits)

 **variable** , **Frequency** have the same meaning as indicated above.